The Public Paperfolding History Project

 1897

-As 'Etoile à dévider' in 'Pliage et Decoupage du Papier' by C Savineau, which was published by Librairie Hatchette et Cie in Paris in 1897.
+and 'Etoile à dévider' - the complete two-part design - in 'Pliage et Decoupage du Papier'by C Savineau, which was published by Librairie Hatchette et Cie in Paris in 1897.

 1900